KishoreKammela/JobBoardly/README.md

 # JobBoardly - AI-Powered Job Portal

 JobBoardly is a modern, AI-enhanced job board platform designed to connect job seekers with employers efficiently.
 It leverages cutting-edge technologies to provide features like resume parsing, AI-driven job matching, and a seamless application process.
+Our vision is to create the most intelligent and automated job marketplace, where AI guides careers and optimizes hiring success.

 ## Tech Stack